builtview/support-docs/docs/for-new-users/builtview-app.md

 description: How to setup & get the most out of the BuiltView App
 ---

-This article assists new users of BuiltView on how to get started & get the most of the app to add value to everyday workflows.
+When you first download and start up Builtview, the app will show you the basics on how to use the application!
+You can reset app tours in your profile settings to revisit them.
+To get the most out of Builtview mobile check out the article collection [Mobile Help](https://https://support.builtview.com/)

 ## Getting Started